pathunstrom/talk-python-gaming-rocks/01-python-gaming-rocks.md

 Then we have Arcade, built on top of Pyglet.
-Its design was for teaching code generally, and so most of its objects use the standard Python protocols for the built-in type it is most like.
-One of its big wins is a built physics engine for platformers.
+Its design was for teaching code generally, and so most of its objects use the standard Python protocols for the built-in type those objects are most like.
+One of its big wins is a built-in physics engine for platformers.

 Also built on pyglet is cocos2d, which has multiple bindings across